bmkramer/covid19_preprints_published/README.md

-# COVID-19 preprints linked to published journal articles - based on Crossref metadata
+# COVID-19 preprints linked to published journal articles - as reflected in Crossref metadata

 *[work in progress]*